 The results are suggestive of several dog bite prevention measures, both educational in nature.
 Namely, education for owners in terms of proper behavioral management of dogs, and teaching children about the circumstances leading to dog bite injury.

-Animal behavior dog bite expert witness, Richard Polsky, PhD, has successfully served Florida attorneys both in criminal and civil matters.
-He is available for consultation in cases that require animal behavior expert opinion.
+Animal behavior dog bite expert witness, Richard Polsky, Ph.D.has successfully served Florida attorneys, both criminal and civil.
+He is available for assignments that would benefit from animal behavior expert opinion.